 Support for this contest comes from the UW-Platteville Foundation.

-Click HERE for the campus article on the 2014 Essay Contest.
+For more information, please read the University News article on the 2014 Essay Contest.

 In the campus read book Scoreboard, Baby, the authors explore how a Division I football program and those associated with it—university officials, alumni, and the legal system—placed a football victory over accountability for numerous crimes and violations.
 Some evidence suggests that a win-at-all-cost mentality may not be unique to the University of Washington but pervades various aspects of our culture, including but not limited to scholastic sports at all levels, professional sports, academia, the financial sector, politics, business, healthcare, the military, etc.